 Examples are useful because tokenmaxxing is easy to misunderstand.
 The same behavior can be leverage or theater depending on whether tokens produce accepted work at a defensible cost.

 A team starts ranking employees by how many AI tokens they consume each week.
 Usage rises because people send more work through chat and coding tools, but nobody checks whether the output was accepted or useful.
-That is tokenmaxxing as scoreboard behavior.
+That is tokenmaxxing as scoreboard behavior — and it stopped being hypothetical in May 2026, when Amazon shut down an internal leaderboard ranking developers by token consumption.
+Business Insider quoted the company's own correction: 'don't use AI just to use AI.'

 - Useful if it reveals workflows people actually want automated.